Popular destination

 Elector Ferdinand of Cologne, at the insistence of the population and in view of the hardships (plague and turmoil of war), following the long tradition of the veneration of the cross and his own religious impulse, had the present Kreuzberg church built in 1627 “in a more beautiful place” on the Kreuzberg as a simple plastered brick building.
 It could be consecrated as early as 1628.

-On this occasion, Elector Ferdinand gave the church, which was the main church of the Bonn Brotherhood of the Seven Sorrows of Mary, the image of the Mother of Sorrows (Pieta), which he had made from the “miraculous” wood of the oak of Foy-Notre-Dame near Dinant, Diocese of Liège.
+On this occasion, Elector Ferdinand gave the church, which was the main church of the Bonn Brotherhood of the Seven Sorrows of Mary, the miraculous image of the Sorrowful Mother (Pieta), which he had made from the “miraculous” wood of the oak tree of Foy-Notre-Dame near Dinant in the diocese of Liège.

-Artistically and historically, it is of great value; its importance for the history of faith and piety, as well as for the development of a lively ecclesiastical community in the region and pilgrimages to the Hill of Crosses, is inestimable and continues to this day.
+It is of great artistic and historical value; its significance for the history of faith and piety as well as for the development of a lively church community in the region and the pilgrimages to the Kreuzberg is inestimable and continues to this day.

 1633 Seven pains brotherhood founded